ppy/osu-wiki/wiki/Tournaments/BTT/5/en.md

 1. A private match will be created for your match, and both players will be invited into their match when it is their time.
 Make certain you are online at this time.
 2. Each player can request one warmup map, but it must be **below 4 minutes**.
 3. Here is how bans and picks will happen:
-   - The first person to ban will be the loser of the !roll, then they will alternate bans.
+   - The first person to ban will be the loser of the `!roll`, then they will alternate bans.
 (Loser -> Winner -> Loser -> Winner)
-   - The first person to pick will be the winner of the !roll, then they will alternate picks.
-(Winner -> Loser -> Winner -> Loser, etc...)
+   - The first person to pick will be the winner of the `!roll`, then they will alternate picks.
+(Winner -> Loser -> Winner -> Loser -> ...)
 4. A player cannot ban a map from the same category twice.
 5. In case of a tie, the tiebreaker will be played.
 6. Results will be displayed on the Challonge brackets, and will be announced by the referee.